shuyhere/Awesome-Sparse-Autoencoder/README.md

 ## Sparse Cross-coders
 “Crosscoders produce shared features across layers and even models.”

+"We can think of autoencoders and transcoders as special cases of the general family of crosscoders "

 [Sparse Crosscoders for Cross-Layer Features and Model Diffing.](https://transformer-circuits.pub/2024/crosscoders/index.html)

 ## Train Auto-explain and Evaluate